gustavn19/MLOps_2025/reports/README.md

 > Answer:

 For running experiments we used a config file to run a sweep for hyperparameter optimization through Weights and Biases.
 This tested different values for our model during training, which was possible to run due to the addition of the *typer* library, parsing the arguments along to the training loop when the file is called.
 The file can also be called a single time through *invoke* by writing *invoke train*.
-This will called a certain configuration set in the tasks.py file.
+This will call a certain configuration set in the tasks.py file.

 ### Question 13